California OKs pharmacists to dispense HIV prevention meds

 “The ability to go into a pharmacy to avail themselves of the medication is a huge improvement to removing a barrier,” he said.

-He says that the law will greatly improve access and help reduce the stigma around the drugs, especially in rural areas and among minorities.
+He says the law will greatly improve access and help reduce the stigma around the drugs, especially in rural areas and among minorities.

+Nearly 30,000 people in California use PrEP and 6,000 use PEP, according to the California Health Benefits Review Program, which provides analysis to the Legislature.

 The California Medical Association was initially opposed to the legislation but became neutral on it after it was amended to limit the number of PrEP pills patients can get without a physician’s note to 60 days, said Anthony York, spokesman for the association.